Down feather: Mutation

-Mutations in the genes that control the formation of down feathers have been recorded in a German White Leghorn flock.
+Mutations in the genes that control the formation of down feathers have been recorded in a German White Leghorn chicken flock.
 Although the elements of a normal down feather are present, a hyperkeratosis of the feather's horny sheath after 16–17 days of incubation results in the sheath not splitting as it should during the final stages of the feather's growth.
 Because of that abnormal splitting, the bird's down appears to be matted; chicks with this condition look bristly and singed and tend to be lighter in body weight than normal chicks are.

 Human use

-Down feathers were used by indigenous North Americans for religious ceremonies and as powerful symbols.
-In the stories of some cultures, the down feathers of an eagle were important gifts given by the bird to the story's hero.
-In the Ghost Dance, a religious movement that became particularly widespread among the Plains Indians, each dancer held a painted feather that was tipped with a down feather painted with another color; the feathers were generally those of a crow, which was sacred to the Ghost Dance, or of an eagle, which was sacred to all tribes.
-Zuni prayer sticks were also made using eagle down.
-While eagle feathers belonged to the Sun Priest, who planted them to the sun, other priests could use them if rain was needed, as the down is said to suggest "fleecy clouds that gather on the horizon before rain".
-The Hopi rubbed eagle down feathers over rattlesnakes being collected for their Snake Dances, in an effort to soothe and calm the reptiles.
+Down feathers are used by Indigenous North Americans for religious ceremonies and as powerful symbols.
+In the stories of some cultures, the down feathers of an eagle are important gifts given by the bird to the story's hero.
+In the Ghost Dance, a religious movement that has become particularly widespread among the Indigenous peoples of the Great Plains and Canadian Prairies, each dancer holds a painted feather tipped with a down feather painted with another color; the feathers are generally those of a crow, which is sacred to the Ghost Dance, or an eagle, which is ubiquitously sacred.
+Zuni prayer sticks are also made using eagle down.
+While eagle feathers belong to the Sun Priest, who plants them to the sun, other priests could use them if rain was needed, as the down is said to suggest "fleecy clouds that gather on the horizon before rain".
+The Hopi rub eagle down feathers over rattlesnakes collected for Snake Dances, in an effort to soothe and calm the reptiles.

 Anglers who fly fish have long used the down feathers of waterfowl for the construction of fishing lures.
-Because they are white, down feathers can be easily dyed a variety of colors.
+Because they are white, down feathers can be easily dyed a variety of colours.
 They are used to make the bodies, tails and wing casings of the flies.
 Historically, much of the down used for the flies came from the wing and tail of the marabou stork; these feathers were also popular with the millinery and dressmaking trades.
 Though it is still called by the same name, today's "marabou" (sometimes spelled "marabout"), comes from domestic turkeys, as marabou storks are protected.